-Excess spread is the difference between the interest earnings on the loans and the sum of (1) the interest on the bonds and (2) the fees of the transaction.
+Excess spread is the difference between the interest earnings on the loans and the sum of (1) the interest on the securities and (2) the fees of the transaction.
 Interest rate levels of unsecured consumer loan products are higher than those of secured loans, such as mortgage loans or secured auto loans.
 Therefore, excess spread can provide a significant amount of credit protection to investors in consumer loan transactions.
 However, the exact amount of protection that it will provide is unknown at the start of the transaction and depends on three main factors:

-- The amount by which the average interest rate on the loans could decrease over the life of the security, which we refer to as weighted average coupon (WAC) deterioration or yield compression; this amount might be the effect of either (1) high-yielding loans being repaid or prepaid at a pace faster than other loans; or (2) renegotiations of loan interest rates lowering the average rate if allowed by the transaction documents. - 2.
-The speed with which loans prepay during the life of the security.29 - 3.
+- The amount by which the average interest rate on the loans could decrease over the life of the security, which we refer to as weighted average coupon (WAC) deterioration or yield compression.
+This amount might be the effect of either (1) high-yielding loans being repaid or prepaid at a pace faster than other loans, (2) renegotiations of loan interest rates lowering the average rate if allowed by the transaction documents, or (3) the possibility to add new loans during a revolving period with lower interest rates. - 2.
+The speed with which loans prepay during the life of the security.27 - 3.
 The amount of excess spread that "leaks out" of the transaction before it is needed to protect investors.
 The risk of leakage is typically highest in the early months of a transaction when losses are relatively low.